 For Series C Shares, at any time of the occurrence of the following events, the holders of Series C Shares are entitled to request the Company to redeem all of the outstanding Series C Shares at the redemption price equal to one hundred percent (100%) of the Series C Shares issue price (RMB552,330), plus interest at a compound rate of eight percent (8%) per annum from the applicable issue date to the redemption payment date. (i) failure to complete a Qualified initial public offering ("IPO") or a Whole Sale transaction as acknowledged by the Series C shareholders within the fifth anniversary of the Series C Shares issue dates (being July 25, 2017 and October 25, 2017).
-Whole Sale transaction is defined as either a sale of more than 50% equity interests of the Company, or a disposal of all or substantially all of the assets of the Company or an exclusive license of all or substantially all of the Company's principal business, the founder and the other senior executives, which would result in substantial obstacle of completing a Qualified IPO, without the Series C shareholders' approval; iii) any material breach of representations, commitments and undertakings made by the Company and/or the founder in connection with the Series C Share investment; (iv) any material breach of the fiduciary duty by the founder and/or other senior executives, which would result in substantial obstacle of completing a Qualified IPO.
+Whole Sale transaction is defined as either a sale of more than 50% equity interests of the Company, or a disposal of all or substantially all of the assets of the Company or an exclusive license of all or substantially all of the Company's intellectual properties to a third party; (ii) any material change of the Company's principal business, the founder and the other senior executives, which would result in substantial obstacle of completing a Qualified IPO, without the Series C shareholders' approval; iii) any material breach of representations, commitments and undertakings made by the Company and/or the founder in connection with the Series C Share investment; (iv) any material breach of the fiduciary duty by the founder and/or other senior executives, which would result in substantial obstacle of completing a Qualified IPO.